TissueImageAnalytics/iguana/README.md

 - `device`: either `cpu` or `cuda`.
 - `compute_stats`: whether to compute statistics of all features in the dataset.
 This only need to be performed once for each dataset as it is quite time-consuming.
 - `compute_deg`: PNA convolution uses the node degree information.
 Therefore, only consider this is using PNA.
 Again, only use this once per dataset as it can be time-consuming.
-- `deg_path`: Path to where node degree info is located.
-If `compute_deg` is toggled on, then this will be the save path.

 Note, the directory where training logs are saved is set in `config.py`.
 Here, you can also set the name of the experiment run with `exp_nr`.